This blog is a about copyright infringement

 How to get photos taken down

-I found this page showing the meme on 2nd May 2012
+I found this page showing the meme :

 The bottom right of the flickr page has a link to the Copyright/IP policy and the link to the online form goes to this page: -

-On Facebook I found 2 iterations of the meme on 2nd May 2012, here’s one.
+On Facebook I found numerous iterations of the meme on the same day, here’s one.